usadisney/ideas/deepdive.md

 **Workflow Steps**:

-- **Start Execution**: Triggered by an AWS CloudWatch Events schedule or manually.
+- **Start Execution**: Triggered by an AWS EventBridge schedule or manually.
 - **Initiate Splunk Job**: Invokes the `InitiateSplunkJob` Lambda function to start a search job.
 - **Wait State with Exponential Backoff**: Waits before polling, increasing the interval between polls to reduce API calls.
 - **Poll Job Status**: Invokes the `PollJobStatus` Lambda function to check if the Splunk job has completed.